Mofazzal-Hossain-Evan/Core_Java_Volume-ONE-13e/Chapter-3/PracticeCode/3.10.8. Ragged Arrays/src/out/production/src/LotterySimulator.md

 Create a ragged array where each row represents the combinations for choosing k items from n items.
 Use a loop to populate the values row by row.

+**Step 2: Simulate a Lottery Draw**

+Now that we have the combinations, let’s simulate a random lottery draw where the user can pick numbers and match them against randomly generated ones.

+Code Explanation:
+Allow the user to input their lottery numbers.
+Randomly generate numbers for the "winning" lottery.
+Check if the user’s numbers match.